Get

 4. Start Small

 Start with less time and work your way up.
 You could try to put your dog in a kennel for 5 minutes while you get a quick shower.
 You could put them in for 15 minutes while you run down to the post office.
 You definitely have the opportunity to take small steps toward the ultimate goal.
-If your puppy is still potty training, it is important to limit time in the crate as much as possible to prevent accidents.
-Dogster_Website dividers_v1_Jan 18 2024-01-TEST
+If your puppy is still potty training, it is important to limit time in the crate to durations appropriate for their age and bladder control to prevent accidents.

 Training Corgi Adults